Cybin (CLXPF) vs. The Competition Head to Head Analysis

 |2.45

-Cybin currently has a consensus price target of $10.50, suggesting a potential upside of 1,073.18%.
-As a group, “Holding & other investment offices” companies have a potential upside of 69.54%.
-Given Cybin’s stronger consensus rating and higher probable upside, research analysts clearly believe Cybin is more favorable than its competitors.
+Cybin presently has a consensus price target of $10.50, indicating a potential upside of 1,216.61%.
+As a group, “Holding & other investment offices” companies have a potential upside of 70.02%.
+Given Cybin’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Cybin is more favorable than its peers.

+This table compares Cybin and its peers’ net margins, return on equity and return on assets.

 Summary